-The many theories of NP/DP referencing in generic sentences include: uniform kind-referencing (Carlson, 1977 and others), neo-Carlsonian Approach (Chierchia, 1998 and others), the Ambiguity Hypothesis (Gerstner-Link and Krifka, 1993 and others), theory of incorporation (Farkas and de Swart, 2003 and others).
+There are quite a number of theories on NP/DP referencing in generic sentences.
+These include: uniform kind-referencing (Carlson, 1977 and others), neo-Carlsonian Approach (Chierchia, 1998 and others), the Ambiguity Hypothesis (Gerstner-Link and Krifka, 1993 and others), theory of incorporation (Frakas and de Swart, 2003 and others).
 For an elaborate description of the development of theories on this topic, see Mari et al. (2013).
 But works on NP/DP referencing that are directly relevant to the ontological distinction made below are those that address the distinction between specific and nonspecific NPs.
-Discussions of this distinction can be found in Baker (1973), Hawkins (1978) Fodor and Sag (1982) and Enç (1991).
-A common distinction between the two relates to the scope of the NP.
-NPs with narrow scope are generally taken to be nonspecific (a student in (2c)) while those with wider scope are taken to be specific (a student in (2b)).
+Discussions of this distinction can be found in Baker (1973), Hawkins (1978) Fodo and Sag (1982) and Enc (1991).
+A common distinction often made between the two relates to the scope position of the NP.
+NPs that have narrow scope are generally taken to be nonspecific (a student in (2c)) while those that have wider scope are taken to be specific (a student in (2b)).